 To make either vegan marzipan recipe

 - Combine all ingredients of the recipe you choose to make into a food processor and pulse until you have a creamy cookie-dough texture.As you know, everyone's moisture scenario is a bit different.
-If the mixture is too crumbly, add a touch more milk.
+If the mixture is too crumbly, add a touch more liquid.
 If the mixture is too wet, add a touch more almond flour.

 - Scoop the final mixture on to parchment paper, and roll back and forth until you have a 2-inch log.
 If the marzipan is sticking to the paper, it was probably too wet so rub it with a bit of almond flour now to allow you to form a log.